monkeytypegame/monkeytype/.github/pull_request_template.md

 ### Description

 <!-- Please describe the change(s) made in your PR -->

 ### Checks

 - [ ] Check if any open issues are related to this PR; if so, be sure to tag them below.
-- [ ] Visit https://www.conventionalcommits.org and include your PR name.
-If not already done, ensure your commit messages also follow it.
+- [ ] Make sure the PR title follows the Conventional Commits standard. (https://www.conventionalcommits.org for more info)
+- [ ] Make sure to include your GitHub username inside round brackets at the end of the PR title

 <!-- I know I know they seem boring but please do them, they help us and you will find out it also helps you.-->